klaszlo8207/Flutter-OBJ-3D-Viewer/README.md

 # Flutter obj 3d Viewer/Parser/Rasterizer

 An OBJ 3D Viewer and Parser for flutter/dart.
 Also a simple Rasterizer.
+TEXTURED!
+LIGHTS!

 **NO GPU, NO OPENGL-ES, only CPU side rendering via CustomPainter widget and canvas.**